Alethio36/mediastack/docs/roadmap.md

 database's outage or bad migration would take down every service behind it.
 One service, one shard, one database.

+### Runtime & control plane — the deliberate choice

+The stack is **Docker Compose driven by a single bash entry point**, and that is a decision, not a default we haven't gotten around to revisiting.
+It is what makes the project usable across its whole intended audience — from a newbie's first self-host to a hardened veteran's box.
+The two invariants worth naming explicitly, because they are what the old "one script" rule was really protecting:

+- **One front door.** Operators drive the stack through `mediastack.sh` — a finite set of validated, idempotent, health-gated verbs.
+The *implementation* behind a verb is free to change; the guarded entry point is not.
+(This replaces the older, overloaded "one script" framing, which conflated the front door with an incidental "everything must be one bash file" preference.
+The front door is load-bearing; the single-file bit is not.)
+- **One safety boundary.** The VPN leak boundary is inviolable: nothing may touch the container/network layer outside the guarded verbs, because raw `docker compose` mid-session is the one unguarded path that can drop the killswitch. `network_mode: "service:gluetun"` + a health-gated `depends_on` is the whole leak-proofing, and its legibility (one line a beginner can read) is a feature, not an accident.

+**The rule for adopting any future tool or control surface:** it earns a place only if it (a) reconciles its own domain natively — a real declarative diff of live state, not a relocation of imperative logic — **and** (b) does not raise the floor for the least-experienced user.
+A tool that fails either test is at most an opt-in advanced path, never a dependency of the default install.

+### Runtime & tooling — evaluated, rejected

+Alternatives assessed and consciously *not* adopted, with the reasoning, so the "shouldn't we use X?" question isn't re-opened from scratch.
+The verdict in every case is the same: each buys one benefit at the cost of raising the newbie floor or forcing dual-maintenance, and neither price is worth paying for an open, accessibility-first project under lean scope.

+- **Kubernetes — rejected (default and as an owned optional target).** A newbie cannot stand up k8s; Compose is the on-ramp.
+Owning a second runtime means dual maintenance, a split doc/support surface, and — worst — the killswitch stops being one readable compose line and becomes pods + a default-deny NetworkPolicy + native sidecar ordering, i.e. the most safety-critical thing requires the most expertise to reason about.
+Pod rescheduling is itself a leak vector the static compose model doesn't have.
+A veteran who wants k8s can port `compose.d/` downstream; the project won't carry it.

+- **Ansible — rejected.** `ansible.builtin.uri` is a dumb HTTP client: it does not diff remote state, so the arr wiring you'd want declaratively still has to be hand-written (`changed_when` / GET-then-conditional-PUT) — Ansible's idempotency covers files/packages/services, not REST config.
+The genuinely hard services (qBittorrent password mint, Jellyfin claim, seerr-through-jellyfin) drop to `shell:` blocks — bash inside YAML, strictly worse.
+Plus a Python/ansible-core runtime and a second entry point against the front-door model.
+Its good ideas (`until/retries` readiness, `--check` dry-run, `--diff` drift) are worth borrowing into the native wire engine; its runtime is not.

+- **Terraform / OpenTofu — rejected as a runtime dependency; viable only as an optional generated export.** The `devopsarr` providers are real and maintained, and `plan` / `plan -detailed-exitcode` give dry-run and drift detection for free — a genuinely good fit for the arr *converge*.
+But as part of the default `wire` it adds an OpenTofu binary, provider downloads (a network/airgap failure surface), a state file holding secrets, and HCL as a second config language — it fails the newbie-floor test.
+As a co-equal alternative engine it re-introduces the dual-maintenance trap.
+It also can't touch the bootstrap 20% (bash stays), and authentik is better served by native Blueprints (no state file) than by the TF provider.
+If IaC is ever wanted, the accessibility-respecting shape is a `mediastack.sh`-generated `wire.d/arr/` HCL export a veteran can manage themselves — not a dependency imposed on everyone.
+(FOSS note: it would be OpenTofu (MPL), never HashiCorp Terraform (BSL), per the FOSS-only goal.)

+- **Podman — not adopted as default; retained as an opt-in hardening path.** Docker's ubiquity *is* the newbie on-ramp, so it stays the default runtime.
+Rootful Podman is close to a drop-in (a `CE` container-engine indirection over the ~70 `docker` calls, the compose-on-podman-socket path to preserve `depends_on: service_healthy` fidelity, repoint Traefik's socket) but delivers no security payoff — still root.
+  Rootless Podman is the real prize ("shrink the root surface") but is a genuine redesign of the three riskiest subsystems — the provisioner's UID/bind-mount model vs userns remapping, privileged-port binding at the edge, and `NET_ADMIN` + tun for gluetun — and it stresses the killswitch directly, so it ships only behind an exhaustive `leak-test` pass, as a documented veteran mode, never the default.

 ## Direction

 Candidate directions, grouped by theme — where the project *could* go next, not